Located 150km northwest of Melbourne’s CBD, Bendigo has the fourth largest inland population in Australia, with 99,122 people.

 There have been less sales in Bendigo city, with most in the 300-500K range.

-Property Market Forecast for Greater Bendigo City Units
+Property Market Outlook for Greater Bendigo Units

 The median price for units in Greater Bendigo City is sharply lower than the median price for houses.